RenatGilmanov/visual-bubbles/README.rst

 -------
 Changes
 -------
 Initially this tool was developed by an *unknown* author.
-The functionality looked quite promising, so additional changes were done:
+The functionality looked quite promising, so additional changes were made:

 - added **Size by** option
 - fully reworked color palette